 DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=laravel_app DB_USERNAME=root DB_PASSWORD=root

-Open project into terminal and run this command to create model and migration file.
+Open project terminal and run this command,

-$ php artisan make:model Student -m
+php artisan make:model Student -m

-It will create two files –
+It will create two files:

 - Model – Student.php inside /app/Models folder

-- Migration file – 2023_03_04_145928_create_students_table.php inside /database/migrations folder.
+- Migration file – xxx_create_students_table.php inside /database/migrations folder.

-Open Migration file and write this complete code into it.
+Open migration file and write this complete code into it,

-<?php use Illuminate\Database\Migrations\Migration; use Illuminate\Database\Schema\Blueprint; use Illuminate\Support\Facades\Schema; return new class extends Migration { /** * Run the migrations. * * @return void */ public function up() { Schema::create('students', function (Blueprint $table) { $table->id(); $table->string("name", 120); $table->integer("term1_marks"); $table->integer("term2_marks"); $table->integer("term3_marks"); $table->integer("term4_marks"); $table->text("remarks"); }); } /** * Reverse the migrations. * * @return void */ public function down() { Schema::dropIfExists('students'); } };
+<?php use Illuminate\Database\Migrations\Migration; use Illuminate\Database\Schema\Blueprint; use Illuminate\Support\Facades\Schema; return new class extends Migration { /** * Run the migrations. * * @return void */ public function up(): void { Schema::create('students', function (Blueprint $table) { $table->id(); $table->string("name", 120); $table->integer("term1_marks"); $table->integer("term2_marks"); $table->integer("term3_marks"); $table->integer("term4_marks"); $table->text("remarks"); }); } /** * Reverse the migrations. * * @return void */ public function down(): void { Schema::dropIfExists('students'); } };

-Open model file Student.php and write this complete code into it.
+Open model file Student.php and write this complete code into it,

 <?php namespace App\Models; use Illuminate\Database\Eloquent\Factories\HasFactory; use Illuminate\Database\Eloquent\Model; class Student extends Model { use HasFactory; public $timestamps = false; }